Swagato777/Pedestrian-and-Car-Detection/README.md

 # License

-This project is licensed under the MIT License.For more information on repository licenses, see "Licensing a repository."
+This project is licensed under the MIT License.